svn2github/wordpress-vip-plugins/socialflow/readme.txt

 === SocialFlow ===
-Contributors: SocialFlow, Stresslimit, PeteMall
+Contributors: SocialFlow, Dizzain
 Tags: SocialFlow, Facebook, Twitter, Social, Social Optimization, Sharing, Retweets, Social Graph Requires at least: 3.2
-Tested up to: 3.3
+Tested up to: 3.6
-Stable tag: 1.1
+Stable tag: 2.2.1

 SocialFlow's WordPress plugin enhances your WordPress experience by allowing you to utilize the power of SocialFlow from right inside WordPress.